evanshortiss/rhmi-summit-2020-keynote/ftp/README.md

 cd rhmi-summit-2020-keynote

-./ftp-setup/ftp.setup.sh
+./ftp/ftp.setup.sh
 ```

-Note that an FTP username and password will be provided by the script.
-Take
+Note that an FTP connection details are written to stdout by the script once it
-note of these since you'll need them!
+is finished.
+Take note of these since you'll need them!

+## Connect to the FTP Service

+You can connect to the FTP service using your preferred client.

-## Verify FTP from macOS via Finder
+### Using macOS via Finder

 1. Open Finder
 1. Select *Go > Connect to Server* from the top menu bar